-Josh Anderson: I lost earnest money one time.
+Josh Anderson: Let’s see… I lost the earnest money one time.
 That wasn’t good.

 Joe Fairless: Will you elaborate?

-Josh Anderson: I actually didn’t lose it, it just got lodged underneath my seat in my car.
-But I had to tell my client that I lost the earnest money, so they had to cancel it, and send a new earnest money check. [unintelligible [00:18:13].25]
+Josh Anderson: I actually didn’t lose it.
+It just got lodged underneath my seat in my car… But I had to tell my client that I lost the earnest money, so they had to cancel it and send a new earnest money check.
+That was early in my career…

-Josh Anderson: Well, it didn’t affect the deal.
-It was just one of those things I had to tuck my tail between my legs [unintelligible [00:18:23].01]
+Josh Anderson: No, it didn’t affect the deal.
+It was just one of those things I had to tuck my tail between my legs and own it.

 Joe Fairless: What’s the best ever way you like to give back to the community?

-Josh Anderson: I have a nonprofit where every deal that I do, a certain portion of our commission checks goes toward, and we go into the community and help fix up houses.
-On a small scale, similar to Habitat for Humanity.
+Josh Anderson: I have a nonprofit that every deal that I do, a certain portion of our commission checks go toward.
+And we go into the community and help fix up houses… On a small scale, similar to Habitat for Humanity.

-Joe Fairless: How can the Best Ever listeners learn more about what you’re doing?
+Joe Fairless: And how can the Best Ever listeners learn more about what you’re doing?

 Joe Fairless: Well, Josh, thank you for being on the show and talking about the renewed focus with the apartment complexes.
-You said since 2018 you’ve been focused on it… 22-units, 30-units… Good luck on the closing; I hope it goes well on the 17 units.
-Thank you for talking about the structure that you have, why you picked those properties (with the 1% rule), how you think about it, and how you’ve used your background in financing economics to further and really build your real estate business, as well as being a successful investor.
+You said since 2018 you’ve been focused on it.
+22 units, 30 units… Good luck on the closing, I hope it goes well on the 17 units.
+Thank you for talking about the structure that you have, why you picked those properties with the 1% rule, how you think about it and how you’ve used your background in financing and economics to further and really build your real estate business, as well as being a successful investor.